pbloem/gestalt.ink/proofs.md

 * **State explicitly what you are going to prove**.
 * **State explicitly everything you assume to be true.** For example in our case, we make the assumption that the sum of two natural numbers is a natural number.
 We could make our proof even more rigorous by stating this explicitly (either before or inside the proof), or even by proving it first.
 * **State explicitly how you define all your objects and their properties.** For example, we make it clear that $\rc{a}$ and $\bc{b}$ are even natural numbers.
 We also state explicitly what it means for a number to be even.
 This is a property that most people understand very intuitively, but by giving an explicit definition in the form of an equation $\gc{n} = 2\bc{m}$, we can use this equation in the proof.
 * **Go through your argument in small steps.** Work out everything you need to establish and how it might follow from what you already know to be true.
 For anything that sounds vague or unsubstantiated, think hard about how you can make it more precise.
-Often, this involves break large steps of reasoning into smaller steps, and working from the precise langauge of your definitions.
+Often, this involves breaking large steps of reasoning into smaller steps, and working from the precise langauge of your definitions.

 <aside>Some people see this as a black-and-white distinction.
 Something is either rigorous enough to be a proof, or it's not a proof at all.
 I think it's better to think of it as a spectrum: proofs can always be made more rigorous, and the level of rigour that is called for is determined by the context.
 More on this later.
 </aside>

-If you are asked to come up with a proof, this is usually a good place to start: write down everything you are allowed to assume, and try to write down as precisely as possible, what it is you are trying to prove.
+If you are asked to come up with a proof, this is usually a good place to start: write down everything you are allowed to assume, and try to write down as precisely as possible what it is you are trying to prove.

 ## Proofs and axioms